arangodb/docs-hugo/site/content/3.12/develop/http-api/documents.md

         The body of the response is an array of the same length as the input array.
 For each input selector, the output contains a JSON object with the information about the outcome of the operation.
+If no error occurred, an object is built from the following attributes:
+        - `_id` containing the removed document identifier build with the following pattern: `collection-name/_key`.
+          It is useful for identifying documents in a result that combines data from multiple collections.
-If no error occurred, an object is built in which the attribute `_id` contains the known *document ID* of the removed document, `_key` contains the key which uniquely identifies a document in a given collection, and the attribute `_rev` contains the document revision.
+        - `_key` containing key which uniquely identifies a document in a **given** collection
+        - `_rev` containing the revision.
         In case of an error, an object with the attribute `error` set to `true` and `errorCode` set to the error code is built.

         If the `waitForSync` parameter is not specified or set to `false`,